JabroAMQ/Utilities/AMQ/SongsDownloader/readme.md

 You could solve this issue by modifying the content of the "songsInfo.txt" file before executing the script so that the "Anime name" (first field) of the "duplicated" is different.

-Of course you could also modify the [main.py](main.py) file as well so that the files's name are not "ANIME_NAME SONG_TYPE NUMBER".
+Of course you could also modify the [main.py](main.py) file so that the files's name are not "ANIME_NAME SONG_TYPE NUMBER".
 For instance, adding some random substring at the end of the MP3's file name:

 ```
 import secrets                                                                                          # ADD THIS LINE